-It is often the case for faculty or staff members to put a lot into helping a student accept help or get connected to the Counseling Center.
+It is often the case for faculty or staff members to put a lot into helping a student accept or get to the Counseling Center.
 We also understand that it gives piece of mind to know that a student is indeed getting support.
 We appreciate this.
 However, due to the dynamics of confidentiality, we are not privileged to pass on information of if they did follow-through on an appointment, what was discussed, or if they rescheduled.
-If a student signs a Release of Information (ROI) to share information for follow-up purposes, we would be able to share with you what the student has given their specific consent to share.
-As a reminder, professional and licensed mental health clinicians have an obligation to maintain confidentiality when acting under the scope of their licensure, professional ethics, and/or professional credentials, except in extreme cases of the immediacy of threat or danger, abuse of a minor or elder or otherwise dependent person, or when required to disclose by law or court order.
+Now if a student signs a Release of Information (ROI) to have continued discussions, that is different, and we would be able to share with you what the student has given their specific consent to share.